 3. Ask To See If There Are Discounts Available

 On top of getting the absolute best insurance premium quote possible, it pays to ask your insurance company what premium discounts they offer.
 Car insurance companies have all sorts of discounts for policyholders that are based on driving history and habits, car safety features, a driver’s education, military or employment affiliation, customer loyalty and more.
 Do your research and ask what’s available.

-Zebra is a fast and easy way to see what policies are available to you.
-Use it to compare car insurance rates instantly from over 100 providers nationwide.
-Just answer a few questions about yourself, your driving experience and the coverage you need (it takes less than two minutes) and within seconds you’ll see side-by-side quotes from insurance companies in real-time to help you find the best fit.
-Pick the quote you like best and get coverage right away through the app or by talking with one of Zebra’s licensed agents.
+Zebra is a fast and easy way to see what policies are available to you in your area and to see if you’re overpaying for your current one.
+You can compare car insurance rates instantly from over 100 providers nationwide.
+Just answer a few questions about yourself, your driving experience and the coverage you need (it takes less than two minutes) and within seconds you’ll see side-by-side quotes from insurance companies in real-time to help.

 Feature Image: Twenty20